nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/UiInWindows.png" width=500 height=400>

-- `edit 1 t/Corndog` is valid and the recipe will be edited like the picture shown below:
+- `edit 1 t/Corndog` is valid and the recipe will be edited like the image shown below:

 <img src="images/EditResult1.png" width=500 height=400>

-- `edit 1` is not valid as at least one flag is required and you will see an error message like the one in the picture shown below:
+- `edit 1` is not valid as at least one flag is required and you will see an error message similar to that of the one shown below:

 <img src="images/EditError.png" width=500 height=400>

-- `edit 1 t/Corndogs i/flour, 200, g, 0.05` is valid as multiple flags are accepted and the recipe will be edited like the picture shown below:
+- `edit 1 t/Corndogs i/flour, 200, g, 0.05` is valid as multiple flags are accepted.
+The recipe will be edited as shown below:

 <img src="images/EditResult2.png" width=500 height=400>